Bipolar depression treatments cause a lot of confusion.

 A new drug for bipolar depression called Latuda (generic name Lurasidone) was approved for treating Bipolar I depression by the FDA in July, 2013.
 Lurasidone is a powerful antipsychotic that has serious side effects, especially in relation to weight gain and likely contributing to diabetes and heart disease.
 However, it is less potent for weight gain than almost all of the other atypical antipsychotic drugs and, in comparative terms, has a more benign side effect profile.

-The combination of Lamictal and lithium is emerging as a “gold standard” in bipolar maintenance treatment because it achieves an effective balance of treating both poles of the illness.
+The combination of Lamictal and lithium is emerging as a “gold standard” option in bipolar maintenance treatment because it achieves an effective balance of treating both poles of the illness.